Journey of Data¶

-Mammoth allows you to fetch or add new data from different kinds of sources.
+Mammoth allows you to fetch or add new data from different sources.

-You can also pull any existing public Datasets as a comma separated values (CSV) or a zipped CSV hyperlink on the web.
+You can also pull any existing public Datasets as a comma separated values (CSV) file or a zipped CSV hyperlink.

-When you open a Dataset, Mammoth automatically creates the first View to help you start exploring your data.
-You can create an Explore card to do quick exploration and look for any quick insights, anomalies or pattern.
-Explore cards are a very powerful tool.
-For more information, see here
+When opening a Dataset, Mammoth automatically creates the first View and then you can create an Explore card to begin looking for quick insights, anomalies or patterns.
+For more information on why Explore cards are a powerful tool, see here.

 Creating Multiple Views¶

-- A View can blend data from single or multiple Datasets and Views.
+A View can blend data from many Datasets and Views;

-- Your data could be coming from multiple data sources and structured differently.
-You, however, have a standardized structure to final data.
-You can create Pipelines on each Dataset through its Views and create a standardized output and then append into a target Dataset.
+Or, if your data comes from multiple sources and is structured differently, you can create Pipelines on each Dataset through its Views to standardise output and then append into a target Dataset.

-After a Task is complete in a Task Pipeline, you can save your data to another Dataset or publish the data for further analysis to an external system like databases or visualization platforms like PowerBI or Elasticsearch/Kibana or Google Data Studio.
-Many external visualization tools connect to one of the supported databases.
+After a Task is complete, save your data to another Dataset or publish it for further analysis to an external system like PowerBI, Elasticsearch/Kibana or Google Data Studio.